muhamed-didovic/functional-programming/README.md

-# Functional programming with JS and node
+# Functional programming with JS and Nodejs